jstetich/Beaches_Bacteria/README.md

 # Beaches_Bacteria
-Analysis of bacteria counts from Mane Beaches Program data from monitored beaches on Casco Bay.
+Analysis of bacteria counts from Maine Beaches Program data from monitored beaches on Casco Bay.